roeap/flight-fusion/README.md

 ```

 Afterwards imports in the generated `message_pb2.py` and `message_pb2.pyi` have to be fixed manually.

+## Known issues

+Right now the current release of the `quote` crate breaks the build.
+Until the dependent crates have addressed
+the underlying issue, the version of the quote crate has to be manually pinned.

 ```sh
 cargo update --package quote --precise 1.0.10